 If you have a blog, you may want to use an RSS campaign to email new posts to your subscribed contacts.
 RSS campaigns use merge tags to pull in RSS (Real Simple Syndication) content from a blog feed.
 When an RSS feed is updated with a new blog post, MailChimp will pull that content into the campaign and send it to your subscribers on a daily, weekly, or monthly schedule.

 In this article, you'll learn how to create an RSS campaign with the Campaign Builder.

 Before You Start

 - You'll need the URL for your RSS feed.
 If you want to include content from multiple feeds, you can use our FEED merge tag to add multiple RSS feeds to one campaign.
-Or use a feed aggregator like RSS Mix to combine multiple RSS feeds into a single feed.
+Or use a feed aggregator like RSSUnify or RSS Mix to combine multiple RSS feeds into a single feed.

 - You can't control the RSS content via the Campaign Builder.
 If you want your content formatted a certain way, edit the RSS source directly.